Payroll Issue: When There Are 27 Pay Periods in a Year

 For Employees Paid Bi-Weekly

 If you do this, inform employees so that you can take credit for the increase.
-Also, inform the employees that their pay the following year (the year after the "leap year") will be reduced because they will only be paid over 26 pay periods.
+Also, be sure to inform the employees that their pay the following year (the year after the "27-pay-period year") will be reduced because they will be back to being paid over 26 pay periods.

 Paying additional salary may also result in paying additional benefits.
 For example, you might be over-funding someone's 401(k) with the extra pay period, beyond the maximum allowable amount.
 If that happens, you would have to give back the money to the employee.